September can be a stressful time of the year – back to school, starting your first job or worrying that you’ve made the wrong decision.

-Mindfulness is a natural quality that we all have.
-It’s available to us in every moment if we take the time to appreciate it.
-When we practice mindfulness we’re practising the art of creating space for ourselves – space to think, space to breathe, space between ourselves and our reactions.*
+Mindfulness is awareness of ourselves and the world around us.
+It is a natural quality that we all have, and by paying more attention to our feelings and what is going on around us, it can improve our mental well-being and reduce stress.
+When we practice mindfulness we’re practising the art of creating space for ourselves – space to think, space to breathe, space between ourselves and our reactions.

-We have put together a ’how to guide’ which can help you stay in control of your feelings and think positively about the future.
+There are a number of free apps that you can download that are designed to help you relax and practice Mindfulness, for example the Calm app.
+We have also put together a ’how to guide’ which can help you stay in control of your feelings and think positively about the future.

 1. Take a seat